leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 **Takeaway**

-Janine Pelosi and Meagen Eisenberg believe you need to engage more on social now, do educational content, and engage more with customers
+Janine Pelosi and Meagen Eisenberg believe you need to use social as a channel more now, do educational content, and engage more with customers

 **Relevant for**